 Some cases feature built-in cooling systems, while others provide passive cooling, usually using the upper part of the case as a heatsink.
-Built-in cooling systems like fans can be noisy, but this is not an issue unless you're using the Pi in a lounge.
+Built-in cooling systems like fans can be noisy, but this is not an issue unless you use the Pi in a lounge.
 However, they are more effective for intensive applications, like farming Chia.

 Pin and Port Access

-A case might limit or block access to some ports and pins, meaning you have to connect them using a ribbon cable before screwing the Pi inside.
-Therefore, you need to consider which GPIO pins you want to use and whether you are comfortable using an external cord.
+A case might limit or block access to some ports and pins, meaning you must connect them using a ribbon cable before screwing the Pi inside.
+Therefore, you need to consider which GPIO pins you want and whether you are comfortable using an external cord.
 The most commonly blocked ports are the camera (CSI) and display (DSI) ports.

 A Raspberry Pi computer in a black plastic case